cologeosurvey/Treeline-Mapper/README.md

 Select the downloaded NVDI layer as your NVDI raster for the toolbox.

+Keep in mind, the NVDI changes a lot depending on time of year, the original values were calibrated for January.
+Using another time of year may provide inconsistency.
+For best results, study the NVDI in a small area to find out the optimal values.

 ### DEM (In Feet)
 The DEM can be acquired however preferred.
 The [DEM-Clipper](https://github.com/cologeosurvey/DEM-Clipper/tree/main) can be accessed for this purpose.